nelson-lang/nelson-gitbook/markdown/en/interpreter/parsefile.md

 ## Description

 <p>
-            <b>parsefile</b> parse a file and returns if it is a valid script, a valid function or an error.</p>
+            parsefile parse a file and returns if it is a valid script, a valid function or an error.</p>

 ## Example